Many ways to spread the word

 Talk to City Maintenance

-If there is a city light that could be better shielded, or needs to have a cooler color temperature (which means it looks warmer), or if your conversation with your neighbor hasn't been successful, call Housing and Zoning: (801) 535-7225.
+If there is a city light that could be better shielded, or needs to have a cooler color temperature (which means it looks orange/yellow), or if your conversation with your neighbor hasn't been successful, call Housing and Zoning: (801) 535-7225.

 Talk to City Council